Sully's Big Blog! Commentary on College Football, Weekly Games, And Strange Statistics!

 Let’s do another high profile QB this season, Ohio State’s, Will Howard!

-1. Will passes for 4,010 yards, so we times it by 8.4 and our 1st # is 33,684.
+1. Will passes for 4,010 yards, so, we timed it by 8.4 and our 1st # is 33,684.

-2. Howard threw for 35 TD’s in 2024, so we times 35 by 330 and we get a second number, 11,550.
+2. Howard threw for 35 TDs in 2024, so, we multiplied 35 by 330 and we get a second calculation, 11,550.

-3. He completed 309 passes which we multiply by 100 in our formula and we arrives at our 3rd number, 30,900.
+3. He completed 309 passes which we multiply by 100 in our formula and we arrive at our 3rd number, 30,900.

 4. We now add our sub-totals and we get our 1st composite total of 76,134.0

-5. Next we identify the number of INT Howard threw in 2024; he hit the wrong color jersey 10 times.
-Ten picks times 200, equals 2000.
+5. Next, we identify the number of INT Howard threw in 2024; he hit the wrong color jersey 10 times.
+Ten picks’ times 200, equals 2000.

 6. We now subtract 2000 from our 1st total of 76,134 and we end up with 74,134.